goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - So essentially between the props object and the list of streams that we have inside of our state store, we can somehow select the stream with an ID then print up some information about it inside of our component.
 - We are going to use `connect` function to get a list of streams into the component.
 - We want to print up the title and description insdie of `StreamEdit`.
-- The component has access to the props object and that props object is what knows about ID that we are trying to show.
+- The component has accessed to the props object and that props object is what knows about ID that we are trying to show.
 But the props obejct appears to only be accessible inside of the StreamEdit function.
 - On the other hand, `mapStateToProps` function is what knows about the big list of streams that is entirely that entirely stored inside of our state object.
 - So one source of information is up there, and the other source of information is available down there.
 - Therefore, we are going to use `ownProps` argument.